Regular and Advanced Standing

 - Have a grade point average of at least 2.750; and

-- Submit completed application to the Graduate School including uploading the MSW Program Application and Personal Narrative, no later than the second Friday in January, at 5 p.m.
+- Submit a complete application to the Graduate School no later than the second Friday in January, at 5 p.m.
+A complete application includes:

 Nonacademic Factors for Admission